bparanj/crystal/electronics/design/optocoupler.md

+PENDING

+- Move the experiment in this document to a new document

 ### 1. **Child:**
 Imagine you have a tiny flashlight and a light sensor inside a box.
 When you turn on the flashlight, the light shines on the sensor, and this tells another part of the box to do something, like turning on a toy.
 The flashlight and the sensor are inside the same box but they don’t touch each other.
 An optocoupler works like this—it uses light to send a signal from one side to the other without touching.